loisie123/NLP-project/README.md

 ### Training

-The code for training the LSTM neural network can be found in train.py.
-When you want to train your own LSTM neural network, you should follow the steps in the parser.ipynb
+The code for training the LSTM RNN can be found in train.py.
+When you want to train your own LSTM RNN, you should follow the steps in the parser.ipynb

 ### Evaluate